Techtonica/curriculum/projects/final-project/planning-your-project.md

 ### Common Misconceptions / Things to Avoid

 Some things people have missed in past cohorts:
-- Include your name and title and GitHub link in it
+- Include your name, title, and GitHub link
 - Have separate MVP functionality and pitch sections
 - Include visual design plans